ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Students.md

 	- Do you have any criticism of them?
 		- Try to criticize their motivation, their assumption, their logic, their solution/theory, their experiment, etc.
 		- Is there any limitation?
 Did they overlook any important issues/aspects?
 Can you do better?
-	- Optionally, you may summarize and organize these in a document to help build your own understanding of these topics.
 	- Note that this typically requires a good high-level understanding, while details are often not necessary and can be omitted.

 <!--  -->